fastify/fastify/docs/Reference/Server.md

 #### setErrorHandler
 <a name="set-error-handler"></a>

 `fastify.setErrorHandler(handler(error, request, reply))`: Set a function that will be called whenever an error happens.
-The handler is bound to the Fastify instance and is fully encapsulated, so different plugins can set different error handlers. *async-await* is supported as well.<br>
+The handler is bound to the Fastify instance and is fully encapsulated, so different plugins can set different error handlers. *async-await* is supported as well.

 *Note: If the error `statusCode` is less than 400, Fastify will automatically set it at 500 before calling the error handler.*

 ```js